RTEMS/rtems-docs/eng/glossary.rst

     ISVV
         This term is an acronym for Independent Software Verification and Validation.

+    Linear Temporal Logic
+        This is a logic that states properties about (possibly infinite) sequences of states.

+    LTL
+        This term is an acronym for Linear Temporal Logic.

+    refinement
+        A *refinement* is a relationship between a specification and its implementation as code.

+    reification
+        Another term used to denote :term:`refinement`.

     ReqIF
         This term is an acronym for
         `Requirements Interchange Format <https://www.omg.org/spec/ReqIF/About-ReqIF/>`_.